MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming can help you generate a random number between 0 and 1 by just typing "Math.random()" in JavaScript.
+Programming can help create art - some programmers have created generative art using code that can create beautiful and complex designs.